 - the re-screening (for aviation security purposes) of passengers and/or baggage of the aircraft in relation to which the dispensation has been requested; or

-- The operator has demonstrated to the satisfaction of the Minister that it has made every reasonable effort to avoid the need for a dispensation but was unable to make alternative arrangements to the take-off or landing.
+- the operator has demonstrated to the satisfaction of the Minister that it has made every reasonable effort to avoid the need for a dispensation but was unable to make alternative arrangements to the take-off or landing.

-Factors that will be taken into account in considering requests for curfew dispensations at Adelaide Airport include:
+Additional factors that will be taken into account in considering requests for curfew dispensations at Adelaide Airport include:

-- by what margin the expected time of movement falls into the curfew period; ie, is it shortly after 11.00pm or shortly before 6.00am;
+- by what margin the expected time of movement falls into the curfew period; i.e., is it shortly after 11.00pm or shortly before 6.00am;

 - the number of passengers involved; and

 - the severity of the likely hardship if a dispensation were not granted.

 It is the responsibility of the operator to demonstrate that every reasonable effort has been made to avoid the need for a dispensation.

 Noise Abatement Procedures

-During the curfew, aircraft should operate in accordance with the Noise Abatement Procedures set out in the Adelaide Airport section of Airservices Australia's publication “AIP—Departure and Approach Procedures”.
+During the curfew, aircraft should operate in accordance with the Noise Abatement Procedures set out in the Adelaide section of Airservices Australia's publication AIP—Departure and Approach Procedures.